buehler/mse-master-thesis/sections/02_definitions.md

 ## Scope of this Project

 This project builds upon two former projects "Distributed Authentication Mesh" [@buehler:DistAuthMesh] and "Common Identities in a Distributed Authentication Mesh" [@buehler:CommonIdentity].
-The past work did define a general concept for a distributed authentication [@buehler:DistAuthMesh] and the definition and implementation of a common identity that is shared between the applications in the mesh [@buehler:CommonIdentity].
+The past work defined a general concept for distributed authentication [@buehler:DistAuthMesh] and the definition and implementation of a common identity that is shared between the applications in the mesh [@buehler:CommonIdentity].

 The goal of this project is to achieve a truly distributed mesh.
 To reach a distributed state in the mesh and to be able to trust other trust zones, a contract between each zone must exist.
 This project defines and implements the contract and provides the tools that are necessary to run such a mesh in Kubernetes.
 In this project, we analyze different options to form a contract between distant parties and define the specific properties of the contract.
 After the analyzation and definition, an open-source implementation shall show the feasibility and the usability of the distributed authentication mesh.